-After dropping deeply unsubtle hints to Stefano, the owner of the Blue Deer, I flew to Italy ready to board the sublime catamaran off the coast of Ponza.
-Next, I got to explore Ponza town itself, before heading over to the nearby island of Palmarola and doing some sea urchin fishing…
+After dropping deeply unsubtle hints to Stefano, the owner of the Blue Deer, I flew to Italy ready to board the sublime catamaran for a few days in the Pontine Islands.
+We explored Ponza town itself, before heading over to the nearby island of Palmarola and doing some sea urchin diving…

 Morning on Deck

 It's morning and I've had one of the best night's sleep I can remember.
 I'm lured on deck by the smell of coffee.
 Puglian Paulo hands me a perfect espresso and a biscotti which I savour sitting on the end of Blue Deer's diving board (sourced - naturalamente - from the company that makes the diving boards for the Olympics) with my feet dangling over crystal clear sea.
 It's time for a dip.
 It's October but the water is 24 degrees and the outdoor temperature is a glorious 24 as well.
 I take a mask and snorkel and the visibility is astonishing - 50 metres or more.

 Then we jump in the catamaran's tender to motor into the harbour of picture perfect Ponza Town with its pastel painted houses clinging to the cliffs.
 At this time of year the island lacks the buzz it generates when the Italian great and good arrive in Agusto, but there's still an innate charm and it's a chance to appreciate those twin joys of the real Italy again - authenticity and simplicity - where old men potter and three-wheeled Apes (pronounced a-pay) buzz around with their Piaggio scooter engines.